 All SAP appeals must be documented.
-Students must complete the SAP appeal form within five calendar days (excluding scheduled breaks of 5 calendar days or more) of notification.
-Students in a LOA school status at the time of an SAP evaluation point will be notified upon their return.
-If a student fails to submit a written appeal within five calendar days (excluding scheduled breaks of 5 calendar days or more), the student is dismissed from UMA.
+Students must complete the SAP appeal form five calendar days (excluding scheduled breaks of 5 calendar days or more and LOAs) after the date of notification.
+Students in a LOA school status at the time of a SAP evaluation point will be notified upon their return.
+If a student fails to submit a written appeal five calendar days (excluding scheduled breaks of 5 calendar days or more and LOAs) after the date of notification, the student is dismissed from UMA.
 SAP appeals must identify the circumstances that interfered with the student's academic success and describe how circumstances have changed to allow the student to meet SAP standards by the next SAP evaluation point.